Skip to content

 <?php

-// make initial query to get first 15 rooms
+// initial query to get first 15 rooms

 $query = HotelRoom::query()